BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 How We Tested Starlink for This Review

-When reviewing ISP equipment, we follow a consistent methodology to make sure it gets a fair, thorough evaluation.
-Our broadband experts look at both the specs on paper and the hands-on experience to see how the hardware holds up in everyday use.
+When reviewing ISP services and equipment, we follow a consistent methodology to make sure it gets a fair, thorough evaluation.
+Our broadband experts spend at least one month with the service, looking at both the specs on paper and the hands-on experience to see how the hardware holds up in everyday use.
+That means performing tests during peak times, regular periods, and at varying distances from the equipment to gain a complete understanding of how the service performs.

 Frequently Asked Questions About Starlink